NamanJindal03/covid-hospital-with-testing/README.md

 # Covid
 # About
-This project has some API's to hasten the process of viewing patients records and keeping their status up to date
+This project has some API's to hasten the process of viewing patients records and keeping their status up to date Testing od the API is also done using MOCHA & CHAI

 # How to Use
 1. Clone this project